Why You Need a Stud Finder in 2025

 Real-World Testing Setup

-For this list of best stud finders, he tested 13 models from online retailers like Amazon, The Home Depot, Lowes, and Walmart, exploring products ranging in size, price, capability, style, and more.
+For this list of best stud finders, he tested 13 models from online retailers like Amazon, The Home Depot, Lowe’s, and Walmart, exploring products ranging in size, price, capability, style, and more.
 Using both drywall and plaster, he evaluated each stud finder for functionality, accuracy, durability, and usability, as well as price point and overall value, noting his likes and dislikes to determine the overall winners to recommend.
-HGTV Shopping Experts believe the best method for testing products is based on how our fans will use them in the real world.
-In each of our Tested and Reviewed stories, products are not tested in sterile laboratory settings that don’t mimic real life.
+HGTV Shopping Experts think the best method for testing products is based on how our fans will use them in the real world.
+In each of our Tested and Reviewed stories, products are not tested in sterile lab settings that don’t reflect real life.
 Instead, we test products in real homes that reflect our readers’ real lives, which may also include pets, kids, partners, and more.

 Key Findings from Tests